Select a theme for the best reading experience

 This critique, however, identifies this move for what it is: a simple appeal to induction.
 The force of this identification is to highlight the inherent logical limitations of the behaviourist's evidence.
 The conclusion "the robot is conscious" based on N number of observations of conscious-like behavior is an inductive generalization, not a deductive certainty.
 It is always logically vulnerable to the next observation which might invalidate it.
 The deeper problem, however, is not simply that the argument is inductive, but that it is a weak form of induction being used to challenge a stronger, more fundamental form of knowledge.

 The Data Problem: Even Danaher's paradigmatic case of Data illustrates this categorical insufficiency.
-Data's sophisticated performance across cognitive, emotional, and social domains—however impressive—cannot overcome the fundamental fact that we know Data to be an constructed artifact designed to simulate human behavior.
+Data's sophisticated performance across cognitive, emotional, and social domains - however impressive - cannot overcome the fundamental fact that we know Data to be a constructed artifact designed to simulate human behavior.
 The very sophistication of Data's performance makes him a more perfect simulator, not a more likely candidate for genuine consciousness.
 The doubt is not about whether Data can perfectly mimic the function, but whether that function is indicative of the same underlying properties we infer in humans.
 Since we are justified in believing that a machine's fundamental nature allows for perfect simulation without genuine instantiation, the doubt is perpetually reasonable.

 The critique thus far has addressed EB's treatment of entities whose existence is uncontroversial.
 However, the framework faces an even more fundamental challenge when we examine its implicit assumptions about what constitutes a proper subject for moral consideration.